Kapendev/parin/TOUR.md

 ## Drawing

-Parin provides a set of drawing functions.
+Parin provides a set of drawing functions and types.
 These include:

 ```d
 /// Attaches the given camera and makes it active.